 The annual general meeting is convened by the directors (or, where there is no supervisory board, by the executive body).
 For a JSC-O, in addition to sending notices to all shareholders, at least 45-days' notice of an annual general meeting must be given by publication in the mass media.
 For an extraordinary general meeting of shareholders, the notice period is only 30 calendar days.
+JSCs that are banks may also convene a general meeting of shareholders without any notice at all, provided, however, that 100% of all shareholders are present in person or in proxy.

 The notice must provide certain basic details, including an agenda and details on how shareholders may familiarize themselves with background materials to the agenda items.
 Closed JSCs are only required to notify shareholders in writing.

 Resolutions of general meetings of JSCs must be notified to the shareholders within 15 days.
 The minutes must be signed by the chairman and secretary and must be sealed.
-The minutes must specify certain pieces of information, such as the time and place of the general meeting, its agenda, the number of shares represented at the meeting, the results of the voting in respect of each issue put to a vote, as well as the precise text of each resolution passed.
+The minutes must specify certain information, such as the time and place of the general meeting, its agenda, the number of shares represented at the meeting, the results of the voting in respect of each issue put to a vote, as well as the precise text of each resolution passed.